1. Think Clearly

 **Gap Fillers**

-Help me build a MECE issue tree for my hypothesis about [COMPANY NAME]:
+Help me build a MECE issue tree for my Capstone on [COMPANY NAME]:

 **Issue Tree Structure**